THE INDIAN RIVER LAGOON IS THREATENED AND IT’S TIME TO DIVE IN AND HELP

 Get Involved – Volunteer, support, and donate to local organizations that contribute to the health of the Indian River Lagoon.
 Click HERE to see a list of our partners who work closely with the Indian River Lagoon.

-sample letter to Rick Scott
+click the + sign to the right for a sample letter to Rick Scott

 Gov. Rick Scott,